kemitchell/saas-package/README.md

 -  A _Rider_ adding vendor-specific terms and optionally incorporating one or more _Add-Ons_, for negotiation by lawyers

--  _Base Terms_ setting out invariant legal terms
+-  _Base Terms_ setting out invariant legal terms, which remain fixed across vendors and deals

 ## Add-Ons